mhdemo/work_sample_1/README.md

     ## 10 3200 FAIRFAX DR.       561 0.00565
     ## # ... with 8,439 more rows

 1400 COURTHOUSE RD N is the address with the most citations.
 A quick Google Maps search lets us know that a large parking lot is located at that address.
-I could also use the `ggmap` package to automate this address lookup process, but recent changes to Google's Maps Static API have made that difficult.
+I could also use the `ggmap` package to automate this address look-up process, but recent changes to Google's Maps Static API have made that difficult.

 ![](top_address.png)